Thursday 8 January 2015

 Technology troubles trouble timetables.

-Having parted from the periphery of par and the properties of picturesque Polmear (?) there is nothing much for Western Greyhound's service 525 to aim at, commercially speaking, until the outskirts of Fowey. fbb's bus remained empty to the terminus.
+Having parted from the periphery of Par and the properties of picturesque Polmear (?) there is nothing much for Western Greyhound's service 525 to aim at, commercially speaking, until the outskirts of Fowey. fbb's bus remained empty to the terminus.

 A highlight of the journey, however, is the Polvillion Road/Lankelly Lane bus stop.

-The shelter is cared for by a local resident and appears in various decorative guises. fbb passed at too great a speed to get a snap of its Christmas mainfestation so the above Streetview view will have to do, plus a selection of past costumes.
+The shelter is cared for by a local resident and appears in various decorative guises. fbb passed at too great a speed to get a snap of its Christmas manifestation so the above Streetview view will have to do, plus a selection of past costumes.

 Local resident Jane Tinsley said: "It was scruffy and horrible and the seat was broken and it is one of the first things people see when they arrive here.
 All the bits of furniture and paintings have been donated by lots of different people who all wanted to see the bus stop improved.
 We had plastic chairs at first but now they have been replaced by better quality wooden ones that people no longer needed in their homes."